zhikang-fan/zhikang-fan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final year Ph.D. student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/english/index.htm) (GSAI), [Renmin University of China](https://en.ruc.edu.cn/), advised by Prof. [Weiran Shen](https://www.weiran-shen.info/).
+I obtained my Ph.D. degree in Computer Science from [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/english/index.htm) (GSAI), [Renmin University of China](https://en.ruc.edu.cn/), advised by Prof. [Weiran Shen](https://www.weiran-shen.info/).
 Before that, I obtained a B.S. degree in Software Engineering from [Huazhong University of Science and Technology](https://english.hust.edu.cn/) (HUST).

-My research interest lies in the intersection between computer science and economics -- addressing problems with economic motivations through the lens of computer science.
-Specifically, my research involves the following fields:
+My research lies at the intersection of economics and computation, with a focus on auctions and mechanism design, information design, game theory, and machine learning.
+Recently, I have been particularly interested in:
-- Mechanism design in environments with information asymmetry.
+- Mechanism design and information design in two-sided markets
-- Data-driven mechanism design.
+- Data-driven mechanism/auction design

 # 🔥 News